altunixon/wips/lns/altina_ln/ASP-132-Chapter_2_A_Normal_Day_in_a_War_Zone.md

 He aimed with one eye closed.

-【Hmm… There isn’t much difference from the old model.】
+"Hmm… There isn’t much difference from the old model."<br/>

-【The shooting part is the only thing that is similar.
-The aiming reticle and reloading method are very different.】
+"The shooting part is the only thing that is similar.
+The aiming reticle and reloading method are very different."<br/>

-【Understood.】
+"Understood."<br/>

 With the pull of the trigger, there was a bang.

 The targeted armour was hit with another hole.
 The knight waved his fist excitedly.

-【I hit it!】
+"I hit it!"<br/>

 This lit the competitive spirit in the other knights who waved their hands eagerly.

-【You are too close!
+"You are too close!
 Stand down!
-I can hit the target even after taking ten steps back!】
+I can hit the target even after taking ten steps back!"<br/>

-【Let me try!】
+"Let me try!"<br/>

 The western nobles showed their rarely seen side.

-【Me, me!】: the officers of the Eighth army shouted repeatedly.
+"Me, me!】: the officers of the Eighth army shouted repeatedly.

 The Sixth Army officers just shrugged and backed away.
 They seemed unconcerned about this.

 When they were about to leave, Dorval said:

-【Since this will be sent here from the capital, I will gather some volunteers first.
-This equipment might be a loan, but there won’t be any rental fee, right?】
+"Since this will be sent here from the capital, I will gather some volunteers first.
+This equipment might be a loan, but there won’t be any rental fee, right?"<br/>

 Because Altina wasn’t here, his attitude was a bit cockier than their first meeting.

 Regis nodded.

-【… I don’t think there is.】
+"… I don’t think there is."<br/>

-【Then it’s settled then.
-After all, we don’t have that the excess funds to spend on rifles.】
+"Then it’s settled then.
+After all, we don’t have that the excess funds to spend on rifles."<br/>

 It’s related to money again huh— Regis thought.